Bonsly

 Max Combat Power per Level chart

-This table shows maximum Combat Power values that Bonsly can have from Level 1 to Level 50.
+Bonsly Max CP per level chart.
+This table shows maximum Combat Power values from Level 1 to Level 50.

 118 CP257 CP397 CP